Invariant Reduction for Partial Differential Equations. II: The General Framework: Examples

 Since $I_1$, $I_2$, $I_3$ are independent, one can informally say that $\mathcal{E}_X$ is Liouville integrable (even though it is not an ODE system), and its integrability is inherited from the NLS via invariant reduction.

 The bundle $\pi_{\mathcal{E}_X}$ is trivial.
 Since

 a function $f\in\mathcal{F}(\mathcal{E}_X)$ that does not depend on $t$ and $x$ is a constant of $X$-invariant motion if and only if

 Thus $I_1$ and $I_2$ can be interpreted as Hamiltonians of two commuting vector fields that, together, reproduce~$\mathcal{E}_X$.
-However, this interpretation is not invariant, and plays no significant role in the integrability of $\mathcal{E}_X$. }
+However, this interpretation is not invariant, and does not necessarily play a significant role in the integrability of $\mathcal{E}_X$. }

 }